aziz/SublimeFileBrowser/README.md

 ## Commands and Keybindings

-This plugin does not add any keybindings for opening a new tab in "Browse mode".
-Although, the commands to do that are available in *Command Palette* but it is recommended to bind <kbd>F1</kbd> to open the current file directory in "Browse mode" with this piece of code (that you can add it to your `Key Bindings - User` file):
+This plugin does not add any keybindings for opening a new tab in *Browse Mode*.
+Although, the commands to do that are available in *Command Palette* but it is recommended to bind <kbd>F1</kbd> to open the current file directory in *Browse Mode* with this piece of code (that you can add to your `Key Bindings - User` file):

 ``` json
 {